AokiKoshiro/iclr-blogposts-2026/_posts/2026-04-27-neurofeedback.md

 ---
 layout: distill
 title: "In-Context Neurofeedback: Can Large Language Models Truly Control Their Internal Representations?"
 description: Whether large language models (LLMs) can control their own internal representations matters for understanding machine metacognition and for AI safety.
 A recent study accepted at NeurIPS 2025 claimed that LLMs can control these internal representations, but this study cannot rule out the possibility that such control relies on superficial mechanisms because the control targets are not privileged.
-We propose in-context neurofeedback, a method that uses multi-turn conversation to control internal representations while ensuring privileged access requirements, and provide a methodological framework for future investigations into machine metacognition.
+We propose in-context neurofeedback, a method that uses multi-turn conversation to control internal representations while satisfying the privileged access requirement, and we provide a methodological framework for future investigations into machine metacognition.
 date: 2026-04-27
 future: true
 htmlwidgets: true